threefoldtecharchive/jumpscaleX_threebot/docs/packages.md

     ```
 - **package.toml**  is where the package information is defined, such as bcdb's and actors' namespaces.

-**All of these are optional and other loading logic can be used they will be automatically loaded, do not do manually.**
+All of these except **package.py** and **package.toml** are optional and other loading logic can be used they will be automatically loaded, do not do manually.

 ## Package basic functions